 Professional Management: As mentioned earlier, mutual funds are managed by professional individuals who are actively involved in choosing and monitoring the portfolio of investments that would help the fund grow and generate profits for the investors.
 These qualified professionals take great care when choosing money market instruments, bonds and stocks or a combination of those to derive maximum benefits for the mutual fund investors.There, of course, might be a small group of investors who like the DIY approach and have a high level of understanding regarding how markets work to make educated stock picks.
 However, such investors are a definite minority and a majority of individual investors stand to benefit from the professional management approach provided by mutual funds.

 More Choices and Greater Transparency: Fund houses provide you with a wide range of mutual fund options that you can invest in.
 Therefore you get the option of rearranging your portfolio as and when necessary.
 These choices include the obvious ones such as debt fund, equity fund, hybrid funds, gilt fund, arbitrage funds, liquid funds and so on.
 However, the choices go even further for each fund type.
-For example when choosing a equity fund to invest in, the available choices include ELSS, thematic/sectoral funds, opportunity funds, fund of funds and small/mid/large cap mutual funds to name a few.
+For example, when choosing an equity fund to invest in, the available choices include ELSS, thematic/sectoral funds, opportunity funds, fund of funds and small/mid/large-cap mutual funds to name a few.
 Furthermore, mutual funds performance is reviewed by numerous agencies both government and private, which ensures a greater degree of transparency as compared to standard stocks and bonds.
 The individual investor can also get information regarding fund performance 24X7 either by logging on to the online investment account or by giving a missed call to a number designated by the fund house.

 Objectives Based Classification